mosra/magnum-website/content/showcase/viewer.rst

 :highlight: showcase
 :breadcrumb: {filename}/showcase.rst Showcase

-This is simply an viewer for 3D scene files, such as OpenGEX or COLLADA ones.
-Only triangle meshes with Phong shading with optional diffuse texture are currently supported.
+This is simply a viewer for 3D scene files, such as glTF or OpenGEX ones.
+Only triangle meshes with Phong shading and an optional diffuse texture are currently supported.

 .. topic:: Controls